Table of Contents[Hide][Show]

 TravelingMom Tip: Don’t miss checking out the demonstrating craftsmen!
 Take time to visit the resident craftsmen (over 100 of them), they will educate your kids about blacksmithing, candle making, glass blowing and so much more!
 You’ll feel like a time traveler that stepped back into the 1800’s as you watch these demonstrations.

-Rides to Skip at Silver Dollar City if you have younger kids
+Rides to Skip if you have younger kids

 Have your kids measured at the The Official Measuring Station when you first get to the park.
 They’ll measure your child’s height and give you a free wristband with contact information should you get separated.
 You also get a little printout that says which rides are off-limits for their size so you can avoid those (and avoid meltdowns.)